 \subsubsection{Action Triplets}

-We also compare the SSG-QA-Net model to the prior works on the questions that require an understanding of surgical action triplet.
-Fig.~\ref{qa:triplet} shows that the SSG-QA-Net model can answer the questions that are generated based on the triplet annotations.
+We also compare the SSG-VQA-Net model to the prior works on the questions that require an understanding of surgical action triplet.
+Fig.~\ref{qa:triplet} shows that the SSG-VQA-Net model can answer the questions that are generated based on the triplet annotations.